ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 ##  $ parity_fct        : Factor w/ 6 levels "Parity_3","Parity_2",..: 1 2 3 3 2 1 2 2 4 5 ...
 ```

 This has been broken down into stages so that you can see what is going on.
 The first step uses str_c() to create a new character variable by sticking the text 'Parity_' before the parity number, and the second step creates a factor from the character variable as we did before.
-The only problem with this is that we haven't specified levels to parse_factor(), so if we have any errors in the data (e.g. a negative number for parity) then we won't detect these.
+The only problem with this is that we haven't specified levels to parse_factor(), so if we have any errors in the data (e.g. a negative number for parity) then we will not detect these.
 A good trick is to automatically create a wide range of possible parity levels without having to type them all out:

 ```r